Topological Full Groups of Ample Groupoids with Applications to Graph Algebras: Introduction

-Using topological groupoids to model dynamical systems has unified many of these seemingly different connections between dynamics and $C^*$-algebras.
-Whenever one has a dynamical system of some sort, one may typically associate to it a topological groupoid, and from the groupoid one can construct its groupoid $C^*$-algebra.
-In many cases, isomorphism of such groupoids correspond to some suitable notion of continuous orbit equivalence of the dynamical systems, and also to diagonal preserving isomorphism of the groupoid $C^*$-algebras~\cite{MM}, \cite{BCW}, \cite{Li}, \cite{Li2}.
-That groupoid isomorphism corresponds to diagonal preserving isomorphism of the $C^*$-algebras (in the topologically principal case) is due to the pioneering work of Renault~\cite{Ren2}.
-This reconstruction result has recently been generalized in~\cite{CRST}; wherein it is also shown that by adding more structure on the groupoids, such as gradings, one can recover stronger types of equivalence of the dynamical systems.
+Using topological groupoids to model dynamical systems has unified many of these seemingly different connections between dynamics and \mbox{$C^*$-algebras}.
+Whenever one has a dynamical system of some sort, one may typically associate to it a topological groupoid, and from the groupoid one can construct its groupoid \mbox{$C^*$-algebra}.
+In many cases, isomorphism of such groupoids correspond to some suitable notion of continuous orbit equivalence of the dynamical systems, and also to diagonal preserving isomorphism of the groupoid \mbox{$C^*$-algebras}~\cite{MM}, \cite{BCW}, \cite{Li}, \cite{Li2}.
+That groupoid isomorphism corresponds to diagonal preserving isomorphism of the \mbox{$C^*$-algebras} (in the topologically principal case) is due to the pioneering work of Renault~\cite{Ren2}.
+This reconstruction result has recently been generalized in e.g.~\cite{CRST}; wherein it is also shown that by adding more structure on the groupoids, such as gradings, one can recover stronger types of equivalence of the dynamical systems.

 In~\cite{Mat1}, Matui defined the topological full group of an étale groupoid with compact unit space.
 His definition generalized virtually all the previously given definitions for different kinds of dynamical systems at one fell swoop.
 Matui realized that homeomorphisms which preserve orbits in a continuous manner are always given by \emph{full bisections} from the associated groupoid.
-In the subsequent paper~\cite{Mat} Matui proved his remarkable Isomorphism Theorem.
-Supressing some assumptions, this theorem says that any two minimal groupoids over a Cantor space are isomorphic, as topological groupoids, if and only if their topological full groups are isomorphic\footnote{Actually, the same is true for several distinguished subgroups of the topological full group as well, such as its commutator subgroup.
-See \cite{Mat}, \cite{Nek} for details.}, as abstract groups.
+In the subsequent paper~\cite{Mat} Matui proved (among other things) a remarkable isomorphism theorem.
+Supressing some assumptions, this theorem says that any two minimal étale groupoids over a Cantor space are isomorphic, as topological groupoids, if and only if their topological full groups\footnote{Actually, the same is true for several distinguished subgroups of the topological full group as well, such as its commutator subgroup.
+See~\cite{Mat} and \cite{Nek} for details.} are isomorphic, as abstract groups.
 Matui's Isomorphism Theorem generalized the results of Giordano, Putnam and Skau, and Matsumoto, and others.